 Great whole house water filters are certified by NSF or ANSI.
 This is because they comply with quality standards and specifications.

 How Are Whole Home Water Filters Different From Other Systems?

 It was reported by North Dakota State University that the major home filtration products are sediment filters, activated carbon filters, and mixed media.
 Most home water filters employ one or a combination of these filters and they are mostly used because of their efficiency and range of use when compared to other types of filter.

 For instance, while reverse osmosis (one of the most widely used filtration systems) is convenient and effective for water filtration, it is used only at the point of use, specifically under the sink.

 This means that every other source of water in the house is not filtered.
 Also, it is more costly to have the reverse osmosis filtration systems installed at every nook of your house than having a single filtration system.

 Apart from the points mentioned above, whole house water filtration systems have high flow rates (thousands of gallons of water per day).
-In general, a whole house water filter reduces cost, is easy to maintain, and has lower maintenance.
+In general, a whole house water filter may significantly reduce cost over the long run, and also easier to maintain.

 Where To Buy The Best Whole Home Water Filter?